 Get the news you want from Penguin Random House

 About John le Carré

-New York Times bestselling author John le Carré (A Delicate Truth and Spy Who Came in from the Cold) was born in 1931 and attended the universities of Bern and Oxford.
-He taught at Eton and served briefly in British Intelligence during the Cold… More about John le Carré
+JOHN LE CARRÉ was born in 1931 and attended the universities of Bern and Oxford.
+He taught at Eton and served briefly in British Intelligence during the Cold War.
+For the last fifty years he has lived by his pen….
+More about John le Carré

 Published by Ballantine Books Apr 29, 2008| 400 Pages| 5-3/16 x 8| ISBN 9780345504425